Kuwait - Country Commercial Guide

 Kuwait aspires to create world-class healthcare providers as well as to improve the quality of healthcare in treatment centers, such as the Kuwait Cancer Center, the Kuwait Chest Disease Hospital, the Kuwait Radiology Center, the Ibn-Sina Center for Ophthalmology, and the Dasman Research Center for Diabetes.

-According to MEED Projects, from 2016 to 2021, Kuwait completed 13 healthcare public sector projects worth $4.6 billion.
-Another nine public sector projects worth $5.3 billion are in the execution phase, while another four projects are in the design phase, and three projects are in the study phase, worth $1.5 billion and $3.8 billion, respectively.
-Examples of the recent completed public sector projects include the $1.1 billion (KD 304 million) Sheikh Jaber Al-Ahmed Al-Sabah Hospital, which was inaugurated in 2020 as a COVID-19 emergency hospital, and the $1.1 billion New Jahra Hospital, which is expected to be fully operational in the coming months.
-These two hospitals will add 2,402 beds.
+Another nine public sector projects worth $5.3 billion are in the execution phase, while another four projects are in the design phase.
+Examples of the recent completed public sector projects include the $1.1 billion Sheikh Jaber Al-Ahmed Al-Sabah Hospital, which was inaugurated in 2020, and the $1.1 billion New Jahra Hospital, which was launched in 2021.
+The New Jahra Hospital is currently only offering outpatient services and is currently building up the staff and equipment to run all of the inpatient departments.
+The two hospitals added 2,402 beds.
 Currently, Kuwait has two hospital beds per 1,000 people.
 This represents a stark undersupply in the face of population growth and the rising disease burden.

 According to the Ministry of Health, the private sector will be instrumental in the overall development of the medical sector.
 The private healthcare market is estimated to grow by 15-20% in the coming years.
-Currently, a total of 16 private hospitals (totaling about 1200 hospital beds) provide private medical services in Kuwait.
+Currently, a total of 16 private hospitals (totaling about 1200 hospital beds) provides private medical services in Kuwait.
 Several new private hospitals are expected to open in the next few years, adding 1,800 hospital beds.
 Although the government offers free healthcare services, patients are willing to pay a premium for private treatment to reduce waiting times and treatment schedules.
 Private hospitals also serve Kuwait’s sizeable expat population.
 In certain fields, such as obstetrics and gynecology, local patients pay a premium for high-end services offered by private hospitals.

 The healthcare sector is going through some reforms including broadening public-private partnerships and giving the private sector a larger role in the provision of healthcare services.
-The Health Assurance Hospitals Company (DHAMAN) initiative already established two health clinics on a public-private partnership basis.
-In addition, a $600 million project to build two 600- bed capacity hospitals is currently under construction.
-Recently, public healthcare centers began referring patients to private medical care providers for services like IVF treatment and physiotherapy
+The Health Assurance Hospitals Company (DHAMAN) initiative already established five health clinics on a public-private partnership basis.
+In addition, a $600 million project to build two 600- bed capacity hospitals were completed in the Ahmadi and Jahra governorates and are currently going the through final phases of going operational by the 4th quarter of 2023.
+A third $300 million hospital project is expected to be completed by 2027.Recently, public healthcare centers began referring patients to private medical care providers for services like IVF treatment and physiotherapy.

 Best Prospects/Services

-• Medical-dental-lab equipment
+· Medical-dental-lab equipment

-• General hospital supplies
+· General hospital supplies

-• Pharmaceutical products and specialized systems and applications
+· Pharmaceutical products and specialized systems and applications

-• Laser-treatment, nanotechnology and molecular medicine
+· Laser-treatment, nanotechnology and molecular medicine

-• Laboratory testing, testing equipment, and disposable tests
+· Laboratory testing, testing equipment, and disposable tests

-• Surgical instruments, diagnostic or laboratory equipment in the fields of orthopedics, trauma care, ophthalmology, cardiology, oncology, radiology or radiotherapy, and healthcare information
+· Surgical instruments, diagnostic or laboratory equipment in the fields of orthopedics, trauma care, ophthalmology, cardiology, oncology, radiology or radiotherapy, and healthcare information

 Opportunities